Ashes 2017: When is the first Test between Australia and England, what time does it start and what TV channel is it on?

 When is it?

-The Brisbane Test begins on Thursday Nov 23 and will take place over the five days afterwards.
+The wait it almost over.
+The Brisbane Test begins at midday, so Thursday November 23 and will take place over the next five days.
 The time difference means the build-up to the first ball being bowled will take place late on Wednesday night UK time.

 What time does play start?